Definition/General

 -Extranodal involvement in 30-40% at presentation

--Superior vena cava syndrome possible.
+-Superior vena cava syndrome possible

 Symptoms:

--Painless lymphadenopathy (most common)
+-Painless lymphadenopathy (most common presentation)

--Fever, night sweats, weight loss (B-symptoms)
+-B-symptoms: fever >38°C, drenching night sweats, weight loss >10%

 -Dyspnea (mediastinal involvement)

--Neurologic symptoms (CNS involvement).
+-Neurologic symptoms (CNS involvement)

 Risk Factors:

--Immunosuppression (HIV, transplant, autoimmune disorders)
+-Immunosuppression (HIV, organ transplant, autoimmune disorders)

--EBV infection
+-EBV infection (immunocompromised patients)

 -H